scott-griffiths/bitformat/doc/fields.rst

 -----

 A `Field` is the fundamental building block in `bitformat`.
-It represents a well defined amount of binary data with a single data type.
+It represents a well-defined amount of binary data with a single data type.

 .. class:: Field(dtype: Dtype | str, name: str = '', value: Any = None, items: int | str = 1, const: bool | None = None)